Alive Inside: Brain Health & Technology

 August 28 @ 5:00 pm - 8:00 pm

 Music.
 Emotion.
 Memories.
 It all comes together in the insightful and stirring documentary, Alive Inside.
-Watch firsthand the magic that results when a person with advanced dementia hears a favorite song.
+Watch firsthand the magic that results when a person with advanced dementia hears a favorite song at the 24th Street Theatre!

 Directed and produced by Michael Rossato-Bennett, this film has won numerous awards.
 It tracks the efforts of social worker Dan Cohen, through his nonprofit organization, Music and Memory, as he advocates the use of IPods as personalized music therapy for dementia patients.
 At first appearance, the patients we meet are alive physically but it is questionable what, if anything, remains within them.
 Through music, we see the inner person emerge and embrace the world with joy and enthusiasm.
 Without realizing it, you, too, will share the thrill of life as seen through the prism of music.